FuzzyLitchi/30010/Plan.md

 ## Game objects
 ### Character
 - Spaceship.
-- Unaffected (or at least less affected) by the gravity field.
+- (Nice to have) Unaffected (or at least less affected) by the gravity field.
 (Canonical explanation is that the ship computer auto corrects)
 - WASD for moving, arrow keys for aiming/shooting.
-- Shift for switching weapon
+- (Nice to have) Shift for switching weapon

 ### Astroid:
 - Can be broken for loot and points.